Skip to main content

 CodeRabbit analysis and fix implementation

 When CodeRabbit completes, Codex: 1.
-Reads the --prompt-only output (plain text optimized for AI agents) 2.
+Reads the --agent output (structured JSON for agent workflows) 2.
 Addresses each issue CodeRabbit surfaced 3.
 Shows you the planned fixes before implementing them

 4